Feature #1039

 For the ROI, the new ROI needs always to be fully contained within the old ROI, as only circular ROIs are supported.
 So if the new radius of an ROI is too large it will be shrinked automatically.

-#41 Updated by Mayer Michael over 9 years ago
+#41 Updated by Mayer Michael about 10 years ago

 Excellent.